FlourishAnyway is a psychologist who finds humor in the fascinating world of plants and animals around her.

-Its pea pods contain 6-10 peas each and are considered edible.
+Its pea pods contain 6 to 10 peas each and are considered edible.
 In some cultures, the flowers themselves are used as a food colorant or are served up dipped, battered, and fried.

 For centuries, the flower has been used in traditional medicine, particularly as an antimicrobial and anti-cancer agent.
-More recently, modern research has found that parts of the Butterfly Pea plant have anti-inflammatory, fever reducing, analgesic, tranquilizing, and immunomodulatory value.13
+More recently, modern research has found that parts of the Butterfly Pea plant have anti-inflammatory, fever-reducing, analgesic, tranquilizing, and immunomodulatory value.12

 We've found plenty of examples where plants and fungi have taken on an odd resemblance to certain human body parts.
 Some say these are solid evidence of the old gal's senior moments.

 I still think the old gal just has a wicked sense of humor.
-Who else could have invent these combinations?
+Who else could have invented these combinations?
 Certainly not someone going soft in the noggin.

 - Brain-shaped fungi whose active ingredient is metabolized to rocket fuel

 - A brain-shaped vegetable that releases a stinky fart smell when cooked

 - A fungus that looks like intestines and protects trees with its antibiotic properties

 - A mushroom that looks like the hand of Satan hatching from a half-buried egg